- Katniss' early impression of Cinna when he first describes her as "Katniss, the girl who was on fire":

 Peeta: Don't be so superior.
 You can never tell what you'll find in the arena.
 Say it's actually a gigantic cake—

-On a similar note, Katniss mentioning how Effie must hate their manners when they get food while in the cave.
-Peeta then licks her plate, blows a kiss in the general direction of Effie, and says, "We miss you, Effie!"
+- On a similar note, Katniss mentioning how Effie must hate their manners when they get food while in the cave.
+Peeta then licks his plate, blows a kiss in the general direction of Effie, and says, "We miss you, Effie!"

 Katniss: For all I know, I am killing you.